TABLE OF CONTENTS

 These are all questions that you should be asking yourself before you move forward with a merchant account provider.
 Take a look at your competitors.
 What are they doing to accept customer payments?
 Do they use POS systems, virtual terminals, and a payment gateway online or do they only utilize one of those things?

-Finding this out will allow you to be one more step closer to getting set up with a merchant account that can handle your business the right way.
+Finding this out will bring you one step closer to getting set up with a merchant account that can handle your business the right way.

 4. Consider Separate Processors

 Depending on what type of payments you want to accept, you might find it helpful to use two different processors.
 For example, let’s say you want to take ACH payments and credit cards.
 You might use one to transact your credit card payments while using another for your ACH and eCheck payment processing.
 You may be able to save you money by doing it this way.

 Another advantage of doing this is the perks that each processor offers.
 If one of them has superior POS terminals for your store and another has the integration and protection that you need for your online website, then using both may be advantageous for you.